 When it came to culture fit, higher-class applicants were seen as overall more compatible than lower-class applicants, but there were important gender differences.
 While the respondents did not rank the higher-class male applicant higher on competence or warmth, there was a clear difference when it came to commitment and fit.
 Higher-class male applicants were seen as significantly more committed than higher-class women to working and building a career at a law firm.
 In addition, higher-class women were also seen as a significantly less committed than lower-class women.

 To gain additional insights on these results, the authors conducted interviews with law professionals and found that higher-class women are perceived as less committed (and therefore a higher attrition risk) because they are expected to leave to raise children or to pursue a less intensive career.
 In contrast, lower-class women were expected to have fewer alternative options and therefore seen as more likely to remain committed to the long hours and hard work.

-In elite labor markets like law, medicine, and business, expectations related to social class should be consciously avoided when reviewing applications for employment – for example, by eliminating information related to hobbies and extracurricular activities from the résumés prior to review.
-Culture fit can be better determined through the interview process and higher-class women, in particular, should not be penalized for expectations of their commitment or future behavior related to child-rearing.
+- Eliminate social class indicators before review – In elite labour markets like law, medicine, and business, expectations related to social class should be consciously avoided when reviewing applications for employment – for example, by eliminating information related to hobbies and extracurricular activities from the résumés prior to review.
+Culture fit can be better determined through the interview process and higher-class women, in particular, should not be penalized for expectations of their commitment or future behaviour related to child-rearing.
 Such perceptions lead to hiring based on bias and overlook candidates who may ultimately be the best choice for a company.